Leasehold management is not just a legal label. It is the set of activities that keep a block of flats safe, maintained, and financially sound.

-Leasehold management isn't just a legal label.
-It's the set of activities that keep a block of flats safe, maintained, and financially sound.
-Whether your block is run by a leasehold management company, a residents' management company, or a right to manage company, the same core tasks need to happen — and for most small blocks, running those tasks in-house with a clear system is a legitimate, affordable alternative to handing everything to an agent.
-This guide translates those tasks into practice so you can see what good looks like and where things often go wrong.
+Whether your block is run by a leasehold management company, a residents' management company, or a right to manage company, the same core tasks need to happen.
+For most small blocks, running those tasks in-house with a clear system is a legitimate, affordable alternative to handing everything to an agent.

 What Leasehold Management Actually Involves